SteeltoeOSS/Documentation/docs/messaging/rabbitmq-reference.md

 IConnection connection = connectionFactory.CreateConnection();
 ```

->NOTE: There is also a `SingleConnectionFactory` implementation that is available only in the unit test code.
+>There is also a `SingleConnectionFactory` implementation that is available only in the unit test code.
 It is simpler than `CachingConnectionFactory`, since it does not cache channels, but it is not intended for practical usage outside of simple tests due to its lack of performance and resilience.
 If you need to implement your own `ConnectionFactory` for some reason, the `AbstractConnectionFactory` base class may provide a nice starting point.